 16 CFR Part 1631 – Standard for the Surface Flammability of Small Carpets and Rugs

-16 CFR Part 1630 and 1631 require the regulated carpets and rugs that do not meet all the necessary requirements should include a legibly and permanently label with this statement in bold:
+16 CFR Part 1631 requires that regulated carpets and rugs that do not meet the requirements should include a legible and permanent label with this statement in bold:

 “FLAMMABLE (FAILS U.S. DEPARTMENT OF COMMERCE STANDARD FF 2-70): SHOULD NOT BE USED NEAR SOURCES OF IGNITION”

-Also, if a small carpet or rug has undergone special fire retardant treatment, it shall be labeled with the letter “T”.
+Also, if a small carpet or rug has undergone special fire retardant treatment, it should be labeled with the letter “T”.

 16 CFR Part 1632 – Standard for the Flammability of Mattresses and Mattress Pads